t-hendricks/tic-tac-toe/README.md

 ## Installation
 To set up the app locally on your own system:
 1. Fork this [repository](https://github.com/t-hendricks/tic-tac-toe)
-2. In your terminal using either git bash or linux, clone from the code combo button:
+2. In your terminal using either git bash or linux, clone from the green Code combo button:
 ```
 git clone <https://github.com/user/repo>
 ```